Bhaswanth-A/bhaswanth-a.github.io/_posts/2025-08-12-deep-learning-advanced.md

 This means the positional encoding shifts in a predictable way when moving from one position to another, allowing the model to learn shift-invariant (translation-invariant) relationships.

+So now, with positional encoding, we have a mechanism where the attention that we pay to a word also depends on how far away it is.

 ## Masked Self-Attention

 ![image.png](/assets/images/IDL/Introduction%20to%20Deep%20Learning%20Advanced/image%2012.png)